dipucwc/5G-RF-Architecture-Specification-Verification/5-whys-analysis.md

-# 5 Whys — Root-Cause Analysis of EVM Degradation
+# 5 Whys– Root-Cause Analysis of EVM Degradation

 The 5 Whys method asks "Why?" repeatedly until the real cause surfaces, not just the visible symptom.
 Below, the technical failure chain is followed to a